carpentries-incubator/ml4bio-workshop/_episodes/05-log-regression.md

 > ## Software
 >
-> Let's train logistic regresion classifier.
+> Let's train logistic regression classifier.
 >
 > For now use the default hyperparameters.
 {: .checklist}